wrivera97/ProjectAngular/README.md

 #Start Local JSON Server
 $json-server --watch db.json
 # watches your files and uses livereload by default.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.
-$ cd ProjectAngular and run in the terminal or bash ng serve
+$ cd ProjectAngular and run in the terminal or bash `ng serve`.
 ## Running unit tests

 Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).